Parlor palms (Chamaedorea elegans) and cat palms (Chamaedorea cataractarum) are quite similar in the world of indoor palms.

 Great Air Purifiers

-People usually choose to grow parlor palms and cat palms in their homes due to their ability to purify their air.
+People usually choose to grow parlor palms and cat palms in their homes because they can purify their air.

-Noted in a NASA study on house plants, the parlor palm removes harmful toxins such as formaldehyde and ammonia.
+NASA study on house plants noted that the parlor palm removes harmful toxins such as formaldehyde and ammonia.
 The cat palm is known for removing the same amount of toxins.

-Indoor palms are also great for allergy sufferers, as they take out harmful particles in your home air that may cause you irritation.
+Indoor palms are also great for allergy sufferers, as they remove harmful particles in your home air that may cause irritation.

 Safe for Pets